OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:41

-He took her by the hand and said to her, “Talitha koum!” (which means, “Little girl, I say to you, get up!”).
+He took her by the hand and said to her, “Talitha koum!” (which means, “Little girl, I say to you, arise!”).

 ## Mark 5:42

 Immediately the girl stood up and began to walk around (she was twelve years old).
-At this they were completely astonished.
+At this they were utterly amazed.

 ## Mark 5:43

-He gave strict orders not to let anyone know about this, and told them to give her something to eat.
+He gave strict orders not to let anyone know about this, and instructed them to give her something to eat.